NativeScript/docs/README.md

 1. clone the repository
 2. run `yarn` to install the dependencies
 3. run `yarn dev`, then visit http://localhost:5173/
 4. open the repository root (or the `content` folder) in your favorite editor like VSCode.
-In case of VSCode you can optionally open the `content.code-workspace` for a more focused experience either from the terminal with `code content.code-workspace` or from the **File > Open Workspace from file...** menu and selecting the `content.code-workspace`.
 5. write! ✍️

+> **Tip** In case of VSCode you can optionally open the `docs.code-workspace` for a more focused experience either from the terminal with `code docs.code-workspace` or from the **File > Open Workspace from file...** menu and selecting the `docs.code-workspace`.

 ## Contributing